RelayChain/relay-docs/docs/intro.md

 	*Consensys Diligence*
 	*Halborn* (being currently completed)

-This will bring the total number of completed audits to 3 and the strength of the Relay BaaS platform continues to grow at a pace that is leaving other briding platforms behind.
+This will bring the total number of completed audits to 3 and the strength of the Relay Chain BaaS platform continues to grow at a pace that is leaving other bridging platforms behind.

 <!--truncate-->